-Objective 10.1: To require the private sector to complement public park and recreation planning by including neighborhood park facilities in planned developments and new subdivisions.
+Objective 10.1: To require the private sector to complement public park and recreation planning by including neighborhood park facilities in planned developments urban planning designations and new subdivisions.

-Policy 10.1.1: Planned developments and new subdivisions shall be required to dedicate and construct new neighborhood park facilities meeting City standards.
+Policy 10.1.1: Planned-development Urban planning and new subdivisions shall be required to dedicate and construct new neighborhood park facilities meeting City standards.

-Policy 10.1.2: The City shall review and amend, if necessary, the Land Development Code to require the dedication and construction of neighborhood parks within planned developments and/or new subdivisions.
+Policy 10.1.2: The City shall review and amend, if necessary, the Land Development Code to require the dedication and construction of neighborhood parks within planned developments urban planning designations and/or new subdivisions.

-Policy 10.1.3: By November 2002, the City shall consider the option of a fee in lieu of dedication and construction of neighborhood parks
+Policy 10,1.3: By November 2002, the City shall consider the option of a fee in life of dedication and construction of neighborhood parks